Hydrodynamics with triangular point group: Hydrodynamics

 which is a lengthscale that can roughly be interpreted as a scattering length for the momentum-conserving (but inversion-breaking) collisions, as we will later see in Sec.~\ref{sec:kinetictheory} when we consider kinetic theory.
 Comparing $\pert$ to other lengthscales in the system provides a measure of the extent to which this new hydrodynamic coefficient can be detected in experiments---in other words, the relative significance of realizing point group $\dsix$.
 Dimensionless values of the various hydrodynamic coefficients---including $\alpha \sim \beta$---are provided in Sec.~\ref{subsec:ABA} for a microscopically inspired model of a Fermi surface.

 Finally, we note that the second law of thermodynamics requires that the matrix $\sigma$ of dissipative coefficients be positive semidefinite.
-Enforcing this condition in turn requires \textit{(i)} that the viscosity tensor \eqref{eq:viscositytensor} be nonnegative ($\eta \geq 0$), \textit{(ii)} that the incoherent conductivity also be nonnegative ($\sigma^{\,}_0\geq 0$), and \textit{(iii)} that the following inequality holds,
+This in turn implies (\emph{i}) that the viscosity tensor \eqref{eq:viscositytensor} is nonnegative ($\eta \geq 0$), (\emph{ii}) that the incoherent conductivity also be nonnegative ($\sigma^{\,}_0\geq 0$), and (\emph{iii}) the following inequality: